 With the door fully built back up, painted and lacquered, we considered it a job well done as it looks very good indeed, the paint has a nice shine to it now!

 With that out of the way, Major has been moved to the garage for the welding to be done including a new front panel.
 I’m hoping we haven’t got too much to do but the mess a reputable VW specialist made didn’t do the chassis any good.
 This will be sorted along the way.
 Before we could move him, we had to take the roof off as he is too tall to fit in the garage!

 Now we have all of the workshop facilities to work with, a start could be made on the bodywork.
 One of the easier bits to “sort” was the small section of rotten metal on the left hand side of the engine bay.
 This turned into a 2″ square section on the outer bodyskin and a 1″ piece on the inner D post and a complete new rear valance.

 Nice and easy to sort, make sure any rust is cleaned up and treated with Vactan and a good coat of paint before welding up the new metal into place.
 We used a Custom and Commercial rear valance, its was very well made and fit as it should!

 Looks quite good, we ground back and filled the weld holes up, flattened the filler off nicely, etch primed and high build primed the repair up until respray time.
 Very pleased with the end result 🙂

-Ill update this section as we progress with the next area to refurbish, the front panel.
+Ill update this section as we progress with the next area to refurbish, the inside of the cab and floor.
 Not going into too much depth mind, just enough to keep a record of the work taking place.